- Occupational disease is different than a job injury.

 L&I Law is not taught in schools.
 It’s hard to find and difficult to understand.
 As a result many occupational diseases are unrecognized as such and consequently not fully appreciated or despised for the killers and cripplers that they are.

-What About the Widow? – Good news here.
+What About the Widow? – A silver lining and some good news here.
 Even after an occupationally related death a spouse can still file an occupational disease claim for the deceased spouse, and still get benefits.

 Occupational Disease vs Injury.
 It Make a Difference